 So, the problems that we now have on our plate, and these problems are pressing, they are urgent...
-We need to look at reality somehow, but with a minimal basic analyses of the reality that we are living in at the moment before our language has been reduced because our language is being reduced everywhere.
+We need to look at reality somehow, but with a minimal basic analyses of the reality that we are living in at the moment before our language has been reduced-because our language is being reduced everywhere.
 It's being reduced in the schools.
 It's being reduced in the social terrain.
 Many of the humanities, I don't know in Germany but in England, are just being eliminated from studies.
 Science has completely sold out to capital, and very soon we won't have the capacity to reason and will just become reactive.

 We have two opposing elements, I would say, to face.
 The old element of quantity, that we must be many before we can move, before we can attack.
 So we've got quantity.
 Or quality.
 We have deadlines like the big demo, the summit, that are given to us, or the campaign.
-It might be in the realm of ecology or antinuclear, and again we have a choice: do we want to have the widest number of people, which sometimes means forming alliances with different kinds of groups, or do we want to go for quality in our struggle.
-Not because we don't recognise that we also need quantity to fight capital, to attack and destroy capital.
+It might be in the realm of ecology or antinuclear, and again we have a choice: do we want to have the widest number of people, which sometimes means forming affinity group.
+So the affinity group-we're not talking about the affinity group in the activist milieu where hundreds, maybe thousands of people turn up on the basis of a deadline with a specific objective, possibly a demonstration, let's say within the sphere of symbolic attack (it's symbolic because it doesn't intend to go beyond the day of the action).
+So they need efficiency, they must act immediately and must be able to split up into groups and take various sectors.
+And people are invited to form affinity groups somehow.

-This is also what we must decide, because not all anarchists want to destroy capital.
-In the past many anarchists thought that the yond this respect for rights, differences, of not asking too much about each other.
+Well, when we talk about affinity groups that's not what we mean.
+We mean groups of one, two, three comrades who decide to have reciprocal knowledge of each other.
+They want to go beyond this respect for rights, differences, of not asking too much about each other.
 And we talk, we say what we want to each other.
 We decide and we carry out an action.
 The action doesn't need fifty pages of explanation.
 It doesn't need to be signed with an acronym.
 It's not carried out in the name of the whole proletariat [laughter].
-It doesn't synthesize the whole struggle and intend to carry on heightening the level of attack: today with some kind of homemade device, tomorrow with some firearms and next day with a machine gun, because the objective is to get closer to the enemy which nearly always turns out to be the police.
+It doesn't synthesize the whole struggle and intend to carry on heightening the level of attack: today with some kind of homemade device, tomorrow with some firearms and next day with a machine gun, because the objective is to get closer to the enemy-which nearly always turns out to be the police.